Hyper-modal Imputation Diffusion Embedding with Dual-Distillation for Federated Multimodal Knowledge Graph Completion

-\textbf{Federated Knowledge Graph Completion. } Existing federated KGC methods mainly focus on preserving private structural information by preventing relation embeddings from sharing and learning global structural entity embeddings \cite{chen2021FedE}.
+Federated Knowledge Graph Completion is a sub-domain of Federated Graph Learning (FGL) studies \cite{2024TNNLSsurveyFLGNN,zhang2021FGLsurvey}, which aims to collaboratively train graph mining models over decentralized graph data while preserving data privacy.
+Federated KGC studies focus on federated learning over several multi-relational graph structures by preventing relation embeddings from sharing and learning global structural entity embeddings \cite{chen2021FedE}.
 FedE \cite{chen2021FedE} proposes to extend FedAvg \cite{mcmahan2017FedAVG} and average aggregate entity embeddings, accomplished with permutation matrices to map the server entity embeddings to the client ones.
 FedEC \cite{chen2022FedEC} further augment FedE with a contrastive learning objective to constrain the embedding updates.
 FedLU \cite{zhu2023FedLU} proposes logit distillation between server and clients to address the structural heterogeneity problems.
-Some FedKGC methods focus on other problems such as peer-to-peer setting \cite{peng2021FKGE}, unlearning \cite{zhu2023FedLU}, cross-domain \cite{huang2022fedcke}, global relation embeddings \cite{zhang2022FedR}, attacks \cite{yang2024BlackBoxAttackFedKGE,zhou2024poisoningAttackFedKGE}, and defends \cite{hu2023quantifydefendFedKGE}.